zhouwg/kantv/README.md

 - [yixia/FFmpeg-Android](https://github.com/yixia/FFmpeg-Android)
 - [kewlbear/FFmpeg-iOS-build-script](https://github.com/kewlbear/FFmpeg-iOS-build-script)

+hijkplayer's build scripts was created and maintained by maintainer of hijkplayer project, thanks to Linux&Android open source community, special thanks to Zhang Rui(<bbcallen@gmail.com>) & [Bilibili](https://www.bilibili.com/) for the born of original great ijkplayer.

 ### Commercial Use
 ijkplayer is licensed under LGPLv2.1 or later, so itself is free for commercial use under LGPLv2.1 or later

 But ijkplayer is also based on other different projects under various licenses, which I have no idea whether they are compatible to each other or to your product.

 [IANAL](https://en.wikipedia.org/wiki/IANAL), you should always ask your lawyer for these stuffs before use it in your product.

+hijkplayer is licensed under Apachev2.0 or later, so itself is free for commercial use under Apachev2.0 or later